 - 13. Post Live Updates of Your Sports Event

-But before we start, let’s look at some winning examples in recent sporting history.
+But before we start, let’s look at some winning sports marketing strategies in recent sporting history.

 Best Sports Marketing Campaign Examples

 The best sports marketing campaigns use imagery to connect emotionally with the audience and a clear message that gets to the heart of the event.
-The results are campaigns that go viral, spreading like wildfire across the web.
+The results are viral campaigns, spreading like wildfire across the web.

 Here are 5 of the best sports marketing campaigns we’ve seen in recent years.